ImperialLabs/slapi/README.md

 If you can stick it in a Docker Container or Slap an API on it, you can make it a plugin.
 (We refer to them as slapins)

 Slapi is in the early stages, we just released the MVP.
-There is no plugins, just [examples](https://github.com/ImperialLabs/slapi/tree/master/examples) and [test](https://github.com/ImperialLabs/slapin-test) plugins.
+There is no pre-existing plugins, yet (give us time!).
+Just [examples](https://github.com/ImperialLabs/slapi/tree/master/examples) and [test](https://github.com/ImperialLabs/slapin-test) plugins for references.

 Check out the getting started below and feel free to open an issue for anything, even if you just want us to explain a little more about something.